No Compromises—Our Finest Channel Strip!

 Most mic preamps have a fixed microphone-input impedance of between 1 and 2 kΩ.
 The ADL 700 provides variable microphone-input impedance, which can be set at 150, 300, 900, or 1500Ω.

 As the impedance on the ADL 700 preamp is lowered, a resistive load is put on the microphone.
-This will not damage the microphone but lowering or raising the impedance can create subtle coloring and filtering effects, enabling you to get a wider variety of sounds.
+This will not damage the microphone but lowering or raising the impedance can create subtle coloring and filtering effects, enabling you to get a wider variety of sounds without using the EQ.

 In general, a lower input impedance can add color to the mic to produce effects that simulate a “darker,” or more “closed-in” tone, or that change the mic’s apparent sensitivity.
 This effect is easier to notice on passive microphones (ribbon or moving coil) than on active microphones (condensers or active ribbons/dynamics).